mmerabet42/libft/README.md

 **libft** is a library of C functions.

 It is the very first project in the Ecole 42 cursus.
 The library might and is supposed to grow thoughout my progress in the cursus.
-And because this library is about reinventing the wheel we make sure of reinventing it only once.
+And because this library is about reinventing the wheel we make sure of reinventing it only once, and using that same wheel for all of our projects.

 ## Installation